 - Express concern: Encourage them to seek additional resources such as Health and Counseling services.

 - Ask: be direct and talk openly.
 Ask them if they have had any suicidal thoughts, plans, or intentions.
 Take their comments seriously; do not dare them to do it or brush them off.

-- Ask for help: if they are in immediate danger call campus safety and security, or health and counseling services for urgent assistance.
+- Ask for help: if they are in immediate danger call Campus Safety and Wellbeing, or health and counseling services for urgent assistance.